department-of-veterans-affairs/vagov-content/pages/decision-reviews/supplemental-claim.md

 <li class="process-step list-three">

-### Gather new and relevant evidence to submit
+#### Gather new and relevant evidence to submit

 <span class="heading-level-3"><i class="far fa-copy"></i></span> You must add new and relevant evidence (supporting documents) or identify evidence you’d like VA to gather for review.

-**List the location(s) of VA evidence in Part III**.
+**List the location(s) of VA evidence in Part III**. <br>
 VA can help you get evidence if it’s at a VA medical center or other federal facility.
 For more details, see the instructions for completing the form.

-**What if I don’t have any new and relevant evidence?**
+**What if I don’t have any new and relevant evidence?**  <br>

 If you don’t have evidence to submit, please select another review option.
 <br>
 [Learn more about the review options](/decision-reviews/).